eileenowang/final_project_eileenwang/README.md

 Map of key factor that is driving happiness rating from the dataset:
 ![drivinghappiness](drivinghappiness.jpg)

-Comparison of factors to help viewers start thinking about how factors relate to each other, and are not just independent "checklist items":
+Relationships of factors to help viewers start thinking about how factors relate to each other, and are not just independent "checklist items":
 ![comparison](comparison.jpg)

 # The data
 This dataset is from the [World Happiness Report 2019](https://www.kaggle.com/unsdsn/world-happiness#2019.csv), which is supported by the United Nations, and also studied by global leaders to understand how they can improve happiness for citizens.
 The 6 factors that were used to estimate a overarching happiness score for each nation are: GDP per capita, social support, healthy life expectancy, freedom to make life choices, generosity, and perceptions of corruption.

-I plan to plot the data onto a map to begin with, which will ignite viewer curiousity to study the rankings of each country.
-However, I am also looking to dig deeper into the relationship of pairs of factors, to understand if there is any correlation.
-I might use bar charts to illustrate where there is strong relationships and weak relationships.
+I plan on using the data several ways: 1) I want to isolate certain datapoints - like the happiness ranking and happiness score for each nation, and create a map from it.
+This will form viewer's initial impression of the data.
+2) I want to clean and draw out the key happiness factor (out of the 6 factors) for each nation.
+This means I will add a new column and insert a formula to translate each score for each factor in a % (to find out how each nation scored in each factor relative to how other nations scored on the same factor).
+3) In order to find relationships between factors, I might have to reorganize some of the data in Excel or Tableau.

 # Medium & Method
 I plan on building my story using Shorthand.
 I think the linear format (scrolling down) will work well for helping viewers focus on one piece of information at a time, and not jump to conclusion.
 In terms of the data visualizations, I want to use Tableau to build the maps in stages 1, 3, and 4 in my story arc.